 - Handheld gaming systems

 Unlike the sun, these sources can expose you to blue light even at night time.
-That said, if you turn them off immediately after sundown, they will not affect you at all.
-But, that’s just now how we do things.

 Using these blue light sources when it’s time for your body to shift into relaxation mode causes several imbalances in your body, which directly hampers your sleep.